Alejandro000001/BarnacleCounting/README.md

 That being said, I learned a lot with this task.
 I did a lot of reasearch not only regarding which model or approach to use at first, but also about the intricacies of the U-Net model itself.
 I learned about its unique architecture, which includes its contracting and expanding paths, allowing it to capture both low and high-level features.
 I also learned about how skip connections help preserve spatial information.
 Overall, this was a great experience.

 If I had more time and, more importantly, more data, I would go back to a CRSNet model as it would be more accurate.

+In order to run the code, you can simply run the jupyter notebook, but you need the necessary images.